hcheung01/higher_level_programming/0x0C-python-almost_a_circle/README.md

 tests/test_models/ | Contains all files that are used to test the models models/ | Contains all the model files

+## More Info for Python programs
+* All Python files is PEP 8(version 1.7) formatted
+* All modules, classes and functions(inside and outside a class) have documentations
+* Python Scripts - first line of every file is exactly be exactly #!/usr/bin/python3 and executable

+## Python Unittesting
+* All test files and folders should start with test_
+* All test files can be executed by using this command: python3 -m unittest discover tests
+* All test files in located in /tests folder

 ## Author
 Heindrick Cheung